cheikhsidi/weatherApp/README.md

 # Go Weather App

 This is a Go-based web application that provides weather forecasts based on latitude and longitude.
-The application is built using the Fiber web framework and fetches weather data from an external API.
+The application is built using the Fiber web framework and fetches weather data from an external API [weather.gov](https://www.weather.gov/documentation/services-web-api#/).

 ## Prerequisites